Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Map with all ferry routes to Estonia

-The crossing from Tallinn to Helsinki is the fastest and shortest crossing, 2 hours over 80 km.
-If you sail from Sweden to Estonia your travel time will be around 16 hours while crossing more than 370 km.
+The crossing from Tallinn to Helsinki is the fastest and shortest, 2 hours over 80 km.
+If you sail from Sweden to Estonia, your travel time will be around 16 hours while crossing over 370 km.

 Check availability and compare prices